Harnesser/LetsBuildACompiler/13/README.txt

     END

 ### Calling a Function
 A function call is noted by an identifier followed by braces: `func()`.
+The difference between the start of `<assignment>` and `<proc-call>` is the opening
+'('.
+I do a further lookahead to tell the difference.

+Once a procedure has been declared, I call it by simply doing a `call <name>`.

 ### Passing Parameters
 * pass by value/reference